Tejas1510/Hacking-Scripts/Android Studio Scripts/DiceRoller/README.md

 	# Dice Roller
 ***
 ## Introduction
-This is a code written in Android Application to Roll Dice.
+This is an Android Application to Roll Dice.

 ***
 ## Features